-Whether a frame is aged, tarnished, or damaged, careful restoration will provide the necessary structural support your artwork needs and will complement it well aesthetically
+Whether aged, tarnished, or damaged, careful picture frame restoration will provide the necessary structural support your artwork needs and will complement it well aesthetically

-Our specialist team specialise in the conservation and restoration of frames, ceilings, architectural features, furniture and sculptures.
+Our gilt frame restoration team specialise in the conservation and restoration of frames, ceilings, architectural features, furniture and sculptures.

 The centuries-old process of applying 23.5 carat gold or silver leaf to lost and damaged areas or the entire surface.
 The finish can then be aged and patinated to match the original finish.

 Old picture frames often contain backing and mount boards that have a high level of acid.
 This acid transfers from the boards to the artwork causing it to discolour and degrade.
 The materials can be safely removed in the studio and replaced with acid-free conservation grade boards that protect the artwork and prevent any further damage.